thegoldenhack/website-2023/README.md

 Kyle's New Favourite Dad Joke:
 	I recently bought a new thesaurus.
 Not only is it terrible, it's terrible.

+Dennis's dad joke:
+    (Read it aloud) What do you call a fish with no eyes?
+Fsh.

 ## Challenge Question
 <details>
   <summary>What programming language does the James Webb Space Telescope use?</summary>